SnehaYC/SnehaYC/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently Looking for opportunity in working with startups \n 🌱 I’m currently learning ReactJS
+🔭 I’m currently Looking for opportunity in working with startups 🌱 I’m currently learning ReactJS
-👯 I’m looking to collaborate with open-source projects ❤️
+👯 I’m looking to collaborate with open-source projects ❤️ 📫 Let's Connect: "(linkedin.com/in/sneha-y-choudhari)"